How to Become a Real Estate Broker in California | ADHI Schools

 Make sure you're honest about your background

 In terms of the background check, you need to be at least 18 years old and demonstrate 100 percent honesty on the "criminal history" and background sections of the broker license application.
-Note that having a criminal record is not a de facto grounds for denial of a license.
+Not having a criminal record is not a de facto ground for denial of a license.

 Rather, the Department of Real Estate (DRE) investigates each application individually.
 It is up to the Real Estate Commissioner to decide whether a past legal infraction warrants denial of licensing.
 One thing that will almost invariably lead to denial is lack of full disclosure on the application.
 The Department of Real Estate makes its determination based upon the relevance of any criminal offenses as they might pertain to the practice of real estate brokerage.
 Things like felony fraud, theft and any types of violent crimes are often grounds for denial of a license.
 Applicants should know that failure to list any part of a criminal record, no matter how seemingly insignificant a particular charge or conviction might seem, can lead to swift denial of a license application.

 Step 2